gate-sso/chef_gate/BINARYGENERATION.md

 # libnss_cache.so.2.0 BINARYGENERATION

-###Follow below mentioned steps to generate the required binary.
+###Follow below mentioned steps to generate the required binary on a ubuntu machine.
 1. Install dependencies

    `apt install make`